Dawa River: Geological complex

 The Dawa river is known for its unique geological setting.
 It has a diversified lithology and structural framework, formed as a result of the basin's location in close proximity to multiple volcanic-tectonic events.
 Typically, along the river, the basement complex is laterally positioned in the middle parts of the basin, in between the northwest highland, volcanic rocks and the southeast lowland extensive sedimentary formation.

 Sedimentary arrangement covers southwestern parts of the Dawa River.
 The sediment Karoo, which is oldest unit in the sequence and composed of sandstone and shale is overlain by Adigrat Sandstone.
 Oldest to Cretaceous sedimentary arrangements overlay the Adigrat sandstone.
 Field observations and drilling's in the area indicate that the formation is highly fractured, which leads to a favourable formation for groundwater to occur and move.
 The newer formations are dominated by impermeable units that inhibit groundwater movement, such as marble and shale.
 In one part of the Dawa River, there is a thick impermeable section that cover the Hamanlie formation and put this potential water producer beyond a depth affordable for the typical community water well drilling.
 Overall, the older rocks are penetrative and absorbent, as a result receiving and transmitting significant amounts of water.
 However, the newer rocks are impermeable and act as a barrier to the vertical flow of water.
 Groundwater movement is controlled by facture orientations and generally flows toward southeast.
 In the humid highland regions, the flow of water occurs directly from local rainfall and groundwater discharges, mostly as springs.
 On the other hand, in the Semiarid region in the southeast, water occurs indirectly from flash floods and following extreme rainfall periods, from shallow groundwater in the wadi beds.
 In most cases, groundwater extraction by communities occurs artificially through the hydroelectrical power plant, or simple well drilling.

 Volcanic events

-Specific volcanic events that caused the Dawa rivers’ basin to have such a unique geological setting are Woldehaimanot and Behrmann in 1955, Worku and Schandelmeier in 1996, and Hunegnaw et al. in 1998.
 The river has Precambrian basement rocks, Mesozoic sedimentary creation, tertiary volcanic rocks and quaternary alluvial deposit.
 In the volcanic terrain, groundwater is at its most dilute, while the salinity is the highest in the sedimentary terrain.